youyanggu/covid19-cdc-vaccination-data/README.md

 ## Files

-- `aggregated.csv` - Raw/unedited CDC vaccination time series data.
+- `aggregated.csv` - Raw/unedited CDC vaccination time series data, aggregated from daily CDC updates.
 Starts from 2020-12-20 for US nationwide and 2020-12-30 for all states.
 Missing dates mean that there were no CDC updates on those dates.
 - `aggregated_adjusted.csv` - Adjusted time series data to account for missing days/entries.
 All lower-case columns are not in the original dataset.
 Column names should be self-explanatory.
 Feel free to [open an issue](https://github.com/youyanggu/covid19-cdc-vaccination-data/issues) with any questions/comments/bugs.
+- `cdc_vaccination_trends_data.csv` - Raw US and Long-Term Care time series vaccination data (newly released [by the CDC](https://covid.cdc.gov/covid-data-tracker/#vaccination-trends) on 2021-02-03)

 ## Other Repositories